On this page

 - Business steps to avoid bad debt occurring

 - Ways to encourage staff to sell responsibly while still rewarding sales targets

 - Debt dispute resolution help

 Debt recovery procedure

 These steps can be used as an escalation process to contact your customers about an outstanding payment from friendly reminder through to letter of demand and bad debt collection.

 Be aware there are regulations for contacting your customers for overdue payments, refer to Consumer Affairs Victoria for a list of the banned practices for debt collection.

 1. Contact with a friendly payment reminder

-Once the payment is overdue phone, email or mail the customer with a courtesy reminder.
-The customer may have forgotten, paid into the wrong bank account or other minor issue and your contact will be enough to get the invoice paid.
+Once the payment is overdue, phone, email or mail the customer with a courtesy reminder.
+The customer may have forgotten, paid into the wrong bank account or another minor issue and your contact will be enough to get the invoice paid.
 Include your payment options, banking details and contact information to make it easier for your customer to pay you quickly.

 2. Contact with an overdue payment reminder